-What is Gauge?
-What is a Gauge Swatch?
-How to Knit a Gauge Swatch and Why It's Important
+Knitting and Gauge: Gauge Swatches, How to Knit Them, and Why It's Important

 Grab your knitting needles and your favorite yarn!
 Knitting a gauge swatch will guarantee results and save you time.
 And honestly, don't you need a good excuse to start handling that fabulous yarn?

 You just knit a sweater for the love of your life and you are horrified to see that you, who have been knitting complicated scarves and shawls for at least a year, have just committed that most comical of knitting stereotypes.
 The sleeves are hanging around his knees, the body fits him a little too much like a glove, and the poor guy's face is turning purple because the neck is a wee bit too tight.

 What went wrong?
 Well... you probably didn't knit a gauge swatch.
 And if you had, your poor boyfriend might never have worn that sweater to his nephew's wedding and passed out just as the bride was walking down the aisle.
 Read on to learn the whys and hows of knitting a gauge swatch.
 Your love will thank you.